alphagov/design-system-team-docs/source/support/how-to-update-the-support-rota.html.md

 Repeat this for the following month, rotating who is on support each day.
 Pay attention to non-working days and planned leave when allocating.

-Support is not required on no meetings days.
+Support is not required on team ceremony days.

 ## Tell the team